9 Games for PC Like "Final Fantasy Tactics"

 The layout of each massive hex-based battlefield is unique, giving you plenty of opportunities to place your units and plan your combat.
 Placing your units on hidden power-boost tiles increases weapon damage.

 Renaissance also lets you switch to an auto-battle mode where both you and your enemy units fight it out while you sit and enjoy watching them battle.
-Nevertheless I prefer taking responsibility for my units and controlling them manually.
+Nevertheless, I prefer taking responsibility for my units and controlling them manually.

 You will encounter plenty of enemies throughout the campaign, which is good; the more battles you take on, the more the chances to level-up your team members and get experience, which will help you in future battles against advanced enemies.

-Disciples III: Renaissance boosts your tactical RPG experience and gives you freedom to experiment with your strategies.
+Disciples III: Renaissance boosts your tactical RPG experience and gives you the freedom to experiment with your strategies.
 The game offers an assortment of colorful and fantastic characters to control.
 A must-buy game, if you are a die-hard SRPG fan.